-As set forth above, the Companies respectfully propose to engage the Public Staff in the next three months on the outstanding Sub 158 Additional Issues and to work with the Public Staff in forming the TRC.
-The Companies also intend to notify the stakeholders on the formation of the TRC and then to further engage with other stakeholders, NCSEA, NCCEBA, and SACE, on the results of the TRC's work in August 2021.
+As set forth above, the Companies plan to engage the Public Staff in the next three months on the outstanding Sub 158 Additional Issues and to continue to work with the Public Staff in forming the TRC.
 The Companies also commit to engage the stakeholders on the Companies' positions with respect to the other Sub 158 Additional Issues in the June - August 2021 timeframe.
 The Companies will also continue to look for areas where consensus could be achieved with the Public Staff and the other stakeholders as they continue to develop their 2021 avoided cost filing.

-Respectfully submitted, this the 7th day of December 2020.
+Respectfully submitted, this the 21st day of January 2021.

-Kendrik C. Serloess
+Kendrick C. Serlows